UTNkar/ordsys/README.md

 Check `settings/dev.py` for what default values are used.
 2. To connect and create all required database tables, enter `./manage.py makemigrations` followed by `./manage.py migrate`.
+3. Create an organisation to associate your users with by running `./manage.py createorganisation`.
-3. Create a superuser so that you can log in with `./manage.py createsuperuser`.
+4. Create a superuser so that you can log in with `./manage.py createsuperuser`.

 #### Running the backend